 The then-current set of technologies included regionally disparate laboratory information systems (LIS) based on big iron and midrange servers.
 Integrations were intricately stitched together by a combination of commercial technologies and custom code.

 HL7 “standard” lab orders and results are the most common messages dealt with and central to the client’s business.
 Interfacing with differing HL7 messages required by MEDITECH and dozens of other EMRs was just one of the many challenges.
 The company also manages a growing insurance segment that required implementation of ACORD XML messaging for life policy underwriting.
-In addition ASTM is a common source or target data representation, given its prevalence within the medical device integration space.
+In addition, ASTM is a common source or target data representation, given its prevalence within the medical device integration space.

 The volumes and complexity of data integration had reached a level unanticipated by the design of their current architecture.
 New client implementations were taking too long.
 An overtaxed staff was backlogged with requests.
 The knowledge and time required to maintain existing interfaces continued to compound.
 The client’s ability to implement was becoming a barrier to growth.

 The findings were not atypical.
 The client’s technical architecture was an amalgam of technologies that had accumulated over the years.
 Each component served a purpose, yet over time the conglomeration of tools led to a growing maintenance burden and an ever-steeper learning curve for new staff members.
 Aside from the delays directly attributed to technology, client communication, requirement discovery and analysis, testing and debugging were identified as the most time-consuming and risk-prone phases of the average project.
-Indeed, PilotFish has long observed that communication delays, misalignment of trading partner schedules and priorities as well as availability of requisite knowledge of participating systems are challenges endemic to business-to-business data integration as a whole.
+Indeed, PilotFish has long observed that communication delays, misalignment of trading partner schedules and priorities as well as the availability of requisite knowledge of participating systems are challenges endemic to business-to-business data integration as a whole.

 The plan also included the implementation of automated regression testing.
 The number of data manipulation points and the co-mingling of partner-specific transformation rules created an environment ripe for regression issues.
-The programmatic comparison of known-good pairs of input and output files prior to any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
+The programmatic comparison of known-good pairs of input and output files before any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
 Perhaps most importantly, the plan included the overall simplification of the integration architecture.
 The team has already made significant progress towards gradually reducing the number and complexity of the systems involved in any given interface.
 The PilotFish eiPlatform has been implemented as the central enterprise service bus and data transformation framework – a single “interface assembly line” for connecting any two systems, irrespective of data format or connectivity protocol.

 The client’s relationship with PilotFish has evolved along with the company’s growing prominence in the clinical sphere.
 The laundry list of technologies previously used to support integration across the enterprise is slowly being retired in favor of a standardized architecture built around the PilotFish eiConsole and eiPlatform solutions for healthcare.